 Tippy dreams of one day changing the world, but still has to figure out how to exactly.
 She likes words and its capacity to invoke great emotion in people.
 On this silly little blog she chronicles travel, music, food, advocacy, pretentious things like books, film & art, and of course everyday life.

-The drive going there and back was also lovely.
-It’s one of my favorite drives in the world- with abandoned structures in an old US Naval Base along the way, and lush greenery on rolling hills where the winding road overlook the expanse of water.
+Another thing I loved that was the drive going to and from.
+It’s one of my favorite drives in the world- with abandoned structures in an old US Naval Base along the way, and lush greenery on rolling hills where the winding road overlooks the expanse of water.
 Factor in the gray skies and the thin blanket of fog we were given this weekend and I don’t think there’s anything more I could’ve asked for.

-Photos from a trip to Manila’s China Town several years back for a class I was taking.
+Photos from a trip to Manila China Town several years back for English class.
 As seen above are: Binondo Church, the Ongpin Street sign, the inside of a random Chinese grocery, a slipper shop, and the South San Nicolas Volunteer Fire Brigade fire house.